Cord Cutting Guides, News, and Reviews

 In the past, RCN subscribers in Boston and Chicago did not have access to plans with speeds greater than 500 Mbps, while the maximum speed for Lehigh Valley subscribers was just 100 Mbps.
 However, as of October 2020, RCN is offering plan speeds up to 940 Mbps across all of its networks.
 Promotional prices range from $19.99 to $49.99 for the first year of service, with speeds ranging from 25 Mbps to 940 Mbps.

-In addition to variations in plan speed options, plan features also vary by location.
+In addition to variations in internet plan speed options, plan features also vary by location.
 For example, some plans in Chicago and DC Metro offer a $100 gift card upon signing up.
 In Philadelphia, all new subscribers get their first month of service free of charge, while New York subscribers get their first three months of service for free.

 All RCN internet plans come with one free month of Eero Enhanced Home WiFi.
 The Eero device will extend your WiFi signal, enabling you to have a stronger signal throughout your entire house or apartment.
 However, if you want to keep Eero’s service after the first month, the service will cost an extra $9.95 per month.